-I’ve met a lot of backpackers in my day and I’m yet to meet one that feels the need to climb scale a high horse and pour derision on travellers that volunteer abroad.
+I’ve met a lot of backpackers in my day and I’m yet to meet one that feels the need to climb a high horse and pour derision on travellers that volunteer abroad.
 Because we’ve seen and we know.

 We know what the face of some parts of this world looks like and we know the disparity.
 When we travel places like Cambodia, or India, or Peru… we see it first-hand.
 We understand how hard it is for so many people in this world and how easy it is for the rest.
 We understand that even just a little bit of help goes a long way.

-It’s easy for someone that’s never seen the slums of Mumbai or the Eritrean refugees in Israel to criticise.
+It’s easy for someone that’s never seen the slums of Mumbai or the refugees in Israel to criticise.
 Because they’re thinking with their head and not feeling with their heart.
 They don’t feel that unending urge to do something good, no matter how small and insignificant that something may be.

-I feel, in a conversation like this, it’s important to turn to the people with the experiential evidence to back up their hot air.
+I feel, in a conversation like this, it’s important to turn to the people with the experiential evidence to support their opinions.

 My Experience Volunteering Abroad

 I volunteered as an English teacher in Colombia working in very deprived areas on the Caribbean coast.
 I am not qualified to enter a classroom in any capacity back home so why did I feel I had the right to do so in Colombia?
 Indeed, when travelling I often apply the “Would this fly in the West?” test to assess the safety and morality of situations such as…

 “Would I drunk drive this moped back home?
 No. So I won’t do it here”

 However whilst this is useful, it isn’t always appropriate because guess what?
 We’re not back in the West.
 Things are sometimes just different out here than in the rest of the world.

 Back home I wouldn’t ride all night on a humid, packed, rusty tin can of a bus and I certainly wouldn’t pay money for a hotel room that had no water and no electricity yet both are things I routinely have to do backpacking in India.